You’re engaged, that’s awesome! But how do you start to plan a wedding?

-At this stage, you’ll need decide a rough idea of the number of guests you’ll be inviting to give you an idea of the scale of the day and start thinking about when you’d like to get married.
+At this stage, you’ll need to decide on a rough idea of the number of guests you’ll be inviting.
+This will give you an idea of the scale of the day and start thinking about when you’d like to get married.

 Narrow down the dates

-This might be seem really easy, you might have a specific date in mind; whether it’s an anniversary of getting engaged, when you met or that romantic holiday that is really special to you both.
-This is an awesome place to start, however be careful in selecting one perfect date that it simply has to be.
+This might seem really easy, you might have a specific date in mind; whether it’s an anniversary of getting engaged, when you met, or that romantic holiday that is really special to you both.
+This is an awesome place to start, however, be careful in selecting one perfect date that it simply has to be.
 Give yourselves a bit of flexibility.

 Imagine you’ve chosen your wedding date, you’ve shouted about how you’re getting married on July 18th because it’s the anniversary of your partner surprising you with the stunning engagement ring watching the sunset on the beach.
 Then you find your perfect wedding venue, you have your hearts absolutely set on it but you find out that they are booked on that day.
 Now you’ve got yourself a headache!
 Perfect venue or perfect date?

 Instead, narrow it down to a season, whether you’re excited to get natural photographs outside in amongst the autumnal leaves of a woodland, you’re hoping for a hot summers day (even in Britain it does happen..!) or you love the idea of a cosy winter wedding.
 Think about your work schedule, planning a wedding can be hard and in the month running up to it you may be planning to prepare things yourself, whether it’s painting signs, creating a beautiful seating plan or even cooking a buffet (we’ve photographed a wedding like that – it was incredible but it did sound like hard work in the week before!).